tkotani/ecalj/README.md

 A possible test is by removing symmetrization---> use eibzsym=F.

-Requirement for using ecalj
+Request for your publication
 --------------------------------
-For your publications, make a citation directly to this homepage such as;
+For your publications, make a citation cleary to this homepage such as;

 [1] ecalj package at https://github.com/tkotani/ecalj/.
 Its one-body part is developed based on the Questaal at